jupyter/governance/github_workflow.md

 Guidelines:

-* Each issue or pull reuest should have only one `type:` prefixed label.
+* Each issue or pull request should have only one `type:` prefixed label.
 * Limiting ourselves to these four types allows us to query our issues in a structural and relational manner.